Crossed modular categories and the Verlinde formula for twisted conformal blocks: Introduction

 \begin{remark} It is well known that the untwisted S-matrix $S$ of type $\frg$ and level $\ell$ is a $P_{\ell}(\frg)\times P_{\ell}(\frg)$ symmetric unitary matrix.
 On the other hand, for each $m\in \Gamma$, the $m$-crossed S-matrix $S^m$ is a $P^{\ell}(\frg,m)\times P_{\ell}(\frg)^m$ matrix.
 It is not immediately clear, but nevertheless true that $S^m$ is a square matrix.
 Moreover, $S^m$ is also unitary. \end{remark}

 Theorem \ref{conj:main1} is proved in Section \ref{sec:modfuntwistedconformal} (see Corollary \ref{cor:main1}).
-We also refer the reader to Section \ref{sec:dimensioncrosscheck1} where we give a more concrete form of the above formula in some special cases.

-We now discuss the remaining results of this article which are motivated by Theorems \ref{thm:mainminusone} and \ref{conj:main1} and also the main steps in the proof of Theorem \ref{conj:main1}.
-We have divided our paper into three parts.
+We also refer the reader to Section \ref{sec:dimensioncrosscheck1} where we give a more concrete form of the formula (\ref{eq:twistedverlindemain}) in some special cases.
+We now discuss the remaining results of this article which are motivated by Theorem \ref{conj:main1} and also the main steps in the proof of Theorem \ref{conj:main1}.
+We have divided our paper into three parts.\\